Updated: June 22, 2021

 There is a popular saying that I always hear, “It’s not about how much money you earn that counts, it’s how much you keep.”

-I believe all of us can have money even though you are working for other people, or in your own business; but to avoid being broke in your early 20’s will depend on how you will manage your money today.
+I believe all of us can have money even though we are working for other people, or in our own business; but to avoid being broke in your early 20’s will depend on how you will manage your money today.

 Below are the steps that I’ve taken, that gradually turned my finances around: